Recycling your waste is one of the absolute best ways to start greening your life, if you have been putting off doing so.

 It might sound silly or obvious, but identify a space where all recycling has to go.
 Having a set space to take recycling to will immediately increase your chances at success.

 Also remember: recycling is not just about sorting your waste.
-It is also about getting recycled waste to a depot from where it can be processed.
+You also need to drop off recycled waste at a depot from where it can be processed.
 So ensure your space is somewhere you will remember to pick it up on your way out.

-Get dedicated containers to store your recycling in.
+Collect waste in separate recycling containers.
 It can be anything from dedicated dustbins, to crates or used plastic shopping bags.

 Try to set up containers in such a way that recycling gets deposited directly into the container that it is going to get disposed off in.
 So if you use a crate, line it with a plastic bag for easy pick up and go.